ecormier123/Tag_Youre_Git/README.md

 7. Go to the GitHub page for the repository.
 You'll see a message about your recently pushed branch.
 Click "Compare & pull request".
 8. On the next page, write a description for your changes.
 In the description, tag a team member to review your changes using "@username".
 Click "Create pull request".

-This way, you can jump in and contribute at any time, even if you haven't been tagged.
-By tagging someone in your pull request, you're effectively re-starting the game and re-engaging your team in the project.

 ## Inviting External Colleagues